-In early 2019, Mozambique was hit by tropical cyclone Idai, which caused a devastating impact in three waves; flooding, landwash and subsequent drought.
+In early 2019, Mozambique was hit by tropical Cyclone Idai, which caused a devastating impact in three waves; flooding, landwash, and subsequent drought.
 It’s estimated that 3,000 km2 of land was affected by the flooding.
-Over 715,000 hectares of crops were lost underwater, two million animals were dispersed, and more than two-thirds of the existing livestock population were reported missing.
-Over the subsequent weeks, animals were found up to 40kms from their homes, but sadly many lives – both animal and human – were lost as they fatigued and drowned in the water.
-Others found on higher ground were stranded, with no access to clean water, shelter or food.
+Over 715,000 hectares of crops were lost underwater, two million animals were dispersed, and more than two-thirds of the existing livestock population was reported missing.
+In the subsequent weeks following the disaster, animals were found up to 40kms from their homes, but sadly many lives – both animal and human – were lost as they fatigued and drowned in the water.
+Others found on higher ground were stranded, with no access to clean water, shelter, or food.

 Dr Francesca Compostella, our International Projects Director for Working Animals, attended in the immediate aftermath to set up what is now a long road to recovery.

-In the immediate aftermath, local teams were deployed on small boats to bring the stranded animals food.
-Where possible, they herded animals across flooded plains to major roads, where help was awaiting.
+In the immediate aftermath of the flood, local teams were deployed on small boats to bring food to the stranded animal.
+Where possible, they herded animals across flooded plains to major roads, where help was waiting.
 Once there, animals could receive proper veterinary care, but, by this stage, many collapsed from exhaustion.
 Those that survived were suffering from diarrhoea and breathing issues, as they had been unable to graze or drink clean water, while others succumbed from injuries caused by floating debris.

 An ambulatory team of vets was deployed and remained hard at work treating cases and providing surviving animals with a safe, dry space, where they could rest, eat and recover.